-Upon award of the contract, design will take about one year.
-Environmental review and permitting will be undertaken at approximately the same time.
+Upon award of the contract, design will take 10 to 12 months.
+Environmental review and permitting will be undertaken in parallel at approximately the same time.
 Construction timeframes will depend on completing these tasks and securing funding for the improvements.
 It is expected that construction would be completed in FY 2017-18.

-- ATTACHMENTS:
+ATTACHMENTS: